givelotus/lotus-bot/README.md

 Commands required for all bots.
 These commands are for the user-space.
 These commands are not administrative in nature.

 ```
-/balance ..........
+balance ..........
 Get the XPI Balance of the current user.
-/deposit ..........
+deposit ..........
 Start deposit with QR or lotus_ address.
-/withdraw .........
+withdraw .........
 Start withdraw to external wallet.
-/give    ..........
+give    ..........
 Give XPI to mentioned user.

-# Syntax
-/give <userToGiveTo> <amount>
-/withdraw <amount> <externalWalletAddress>
 ```
-In some cases, you can use `/give <amount>` as an alternative syntax when replying to a message in the Twitter & Telegram bot.

-### Default Bot Account

-On first launch, `lotus-bot` will generate an account, containing a `WalletKey`, for the bot itself.
-This account has a UUID of `00000000-0000-0000-0000-000000000000`.
-The address for this account is then displayed on the console after initialization.
-Bot has it's own wallet for transaction / withdrawal fees.
-You will see a notice about this when launching a bot manually. **Use this address to provide UTXOs for processing user withdrawals (i.e. transaction fees).**
+## Runtime Notes

+### On-Chain Giving

+Starting with v2.1.0, the "give" interaction of lotus-bot is now done on-chain.
+The Give database table is now simply used for tracking gives rather than for calculating user balances.
+User balances are now calculated solely by the UTXOs of the user's `WalletKey`.

 ### Write-Ahead Logging on sqlite3